 It has an effect in the following ways:

 1. Prevents the destruction of lysosome membranes and the release of proteolytic enzymes.
-Thus, in the event of tissue damage, pro-inflammatory proteolytic enzymes remain in the lysosomes.
+Thus, when tissue is damaged, pro-inflammatory proteolytic enzymes remain in lysosomes.

-2. Reduces vascular permeability, prevents the outflow of blood plasma into the tissue.
+2. Reduces vascular permeability, prevents the outflow of blood plasma into tissues.
 The drug prevents the development of edema.

-3. It inhibits the migration of leukocytes to the focus of inflammation and phagocytosis of damaged cells.
+3. Inhibits the migration of leukocytes to the site of inflammation and phagocytosis of damaged cells.

-5. Reduces fever by suppressing the release of interleukin-1 from leukocytes, which activates the hypothalamic center of thermoregulation.
+5. Reduces fever by suppressing the release of interleukin-1 from leukocytes, which activates the hypothalamic thermoregulation center.

 6. Suppresses the formation of antibodies.